THE BELLS OF SUSSEX

 1 Bell, in Bb

-There may have bells here when the tower was built, however, the earliest recorded bell we know of is the present day one.
-The bell frame has a pair of empty bearing slots which shows there were at least 2 bells here a one stage.
+There may have been bells here when the tower was built; however, the earliest recorded bell we know of is the present one.
+The bell frame has a pair of empty bearing slots, which shows that there were at least two bells here at one stage.

-In the 17th century, the church had a boarded belfry, show by the entries "the Churche dore wanteth mendinge and the belfry bordinge" in 1602, and "The steeple is ill covered" 8 years later.
+In the 17th century, the church had a boarded belfry, as shown by the entries: “the Churche dore wanteth mendinge and the belfry bordinge” in 1602, and “The steeple is ill covered” eight years later.

 The present bell

-Samuel Knight cast, and supplied a bell in 1712 with fairly large, and heavy letters, 1.38" in height.
-Due to their irregularity, it appears they are made from cut-out sheet wax.
+Samuel Knight cast and supplied a bell in 1712, with fairly large and heavy letters measuring 1.38" in height.
+Owing to their irregularity, it appears they were made from cut-out sheet wax.

-Due to it's square-like profile, the bell has an prime, 1 tone sharp, giving it a very acidic tone, especially since the tierce and prime are just over a semitone apart!
-It was cast with a conventional canon and heavy moulding wires, and shows no signs of tuning making it a maiden bell.
+Its square-like profile gives the bell a prime frequency one tone sharp, resulting in an acidic tone, particularly as the tierce and prime are just over a semitone apart.
+It was cast with a conventional canon and heavy moulding wires.
+As shown by the lack of tuning marks, this bell is a maiden bell.

 Shoulder circumference: 56.25"